pyxem/pyxem/doc/generate_test_data.rst

 Smoothing and intensity
 #######################
-Below are three examples with a diffraction ring and brightfield disk with slightly offset centre points.
+Below are three examples with a diffraction ring and bright field disk with slightly offset centre points.
-To mimic relistic patterns, the **intensity** of the ring will be set lower than the intensity of the disk.
+To mimic realistic patterns, the **intensity** of the ring will be set lower than the intensity of the disk.
 **Blurring** and **rescaling** is used to get a smoother features, and is on by default..
 The two first examples, are blurred and rescaled to make the features more smooth.
-The sigma for the gaussian blurring is different for the two to.
+The sigma for the Gaussian blurring is different for the two to.
-Rescaling is done by down and upscaling the image back to its original dimentions.
+Rescaling is done by down and upscaling the image back to its original dimensions.
 Perform rescaling by setting downscale to True.
 The last image is without blurring and rescaling.